TheAccidentalTeacher/glennallencarmansandiego/docs/implementation-plan.md

 - [ ] Complete teacher dashboard interface
 - [ ] Live game control panel with all features
 - [ ] Real-time scoreboard with export functionality
-- [ ] Warrant review and approval system
+- [ ] solution review and approval system
 - [ ] Content review and moderation tools

 ### Acceptance Criteria
 - Teachers can launch and control games seamlessly
 - Scoreboard updates in real-time across all clients
-- Warrant review process is efficient and comprehensive
+- solution review process is efficient and comprehensive
 - Content review workflow maintains cultural sensitivity
 - All teacher actions are logged for audit purposes